 I personally did not experience any problems and my Indian SIM card worked perfectly throughout my time in India.
 I therefore advise you to go to a town near your destination (I went to Canacona in Goa) and buy your SIM there instead of at the airport.

-For 550Rs (about £6 GBP / $8 USD), I bought a SIM card which gave me 1GB data per day (1028MB to be precise), 1000 SMS messages and unlimited calls to other Indian numbers.
-This offer was valid for 3 months and this was with Vodafone – I haven’t been able to find this information on their website though.
+For 550Rs (about £6 GBP / $8 USD), I bought a Vodafone SIM card which gave me 1GB data per day (1028MB to be precise), 1000 SMS messages and unlimited calls to other Indian numbers.
+This plan was valid for 3 months.

 Contrary to what I thought, your new Vodafone SIM card won’t work as soon as you put it into your phone.
 First you need to activate it – the vendor may well advise you of the following steps but if not, here’s what to do: